 3) Embrace Uncertainty

-His daughters resented U.’s protecting manner.
+His daughters resented U.’s protective manner.
 Now they had only their girlish fanciful minds to batter at the world with.
 He consoled himself with the belief that he had managed to instill in them the endurance to go through life trials, but he feared that their open-to-love hearts may get bruised on the way to more mature understanding of relationships.